Security guard: Singapore

 A security officers' license must be approved by the Police Licensing and Regulatory Department (PLRD), and is renewable every 5 years.
 Security officer ranks in Singapore are structured similarly to a police force.
-As of 2023, there are five standardised ranks, with promotion being given based upon a officer's length of service combined with the amount of mandatory training courses that they have successfully attended and passed based upon each specific rank.
+As of 2023, there are five standardised ranks, with promotion being given based upon an officer's length of service combined with the amount of mandatory training courses that they have successfully attended and passed based upon each specific rank.
 These ranks also follows a progressive wage model.